git/git.github.io/rev_news/drafts/edition-84.md

 * [[PATCH] fetch --prune: exit with error if pruning fails](https://lore.kernel.org/git/20220127153714.1190894-1-t.gummerer@gmail.com/)

-  Thomas Gummerer sent a patch so that `git fetch`, when it's used with the `--prune` flag, or its `-p` short form, will not exit with the 0 exit code anywmore if pruning a ref failed.
+  Thomas Gummerer sent a patch so that `git fetch`, when it's used with the `--prune` flag or its `-p` short form, will not exit with exit status 0 anymore if pruning a ref fails.

-  Pruning a ref means removing remote tracking ref, usually a branch, if the ref disappeared on the remote.
-For example if a remote called `origin` has a branch called `feature1`, then when fetching from `origin` Git, will create a remote tracking branch called `origin/feature1` on the local machine.
-Then the next time a fetch from `origin` is performed, if the `feature1` branch was removed on `origin`, by default Git would delete the local `origin/feature1` branch only if pruning is requested.
+  Pruning a ref means removing a remote tracking ref, usually a branch, if the ref disappeared on the remote.
+For example, if a remote called `origin` has a branch called `feature1`, then fetching from `origin` will cause Git to create a remote tracking branch called `origin/feature1` on the local machine.
+After the `feature1` branch is removed on `origin`, subsequent fetches from `origin` will yield the deletion of the local `origin/feature1` branch only if pruning is requested.

-  Thomas noted in his patch that an error message was already printed on stderr when pruning a ref failed, but it felt like a bug that `git fetch` was still exiting with the 0 exit code in this case as it could be interpreted as if no error happened.
+  Thomas noted in his patch that an error message was already printed on stderr when pruning a ref failed, but it felt like a bug that `git fetch` was still exiting with the 0 exit status in this case, as this could be interpreted as if no error happened.

-  Thomas had looked up the commit that introduced pruning, but he couldn't find if the exit code behavior was "an oversight or intentional", but it felt like an oversight to him.
+  Thomas had looked up the commit that introduced pruning, but he couldn't find if the exit status behavior was "an oversight or intentional", but it felt like an oversight to him.

-  Junio Hamano, the Git maintainer, agreed with Thomas about using a non-zero exit code when ref pruning failed, but he was unsure about which actual exit code would be emited by the code in Thomas patch.
+  Junio Hamano, the Git maintainer, agreed with Thomas about using a non-zero exit status when ref pruning failed, but he was unsure about which actual exit status would be emitted by the code in Thomas' patch.

-  Junio also found an issue with the current code as in some cases it appeared that -1 could be passed to exit().
-This would result in a 255 exit code, as exit codes have only 8 bits and are unsigned.
+  Junio also found an issue with the current code as in some cases it appeared that -1 could be passed to `exit()`.
+This would result in a 255 exit status, as exit statuses have only 8 bits and are unsigned.
 He left a `#leftoverbits` mention related to this in his email, which helps find usually small issues that should be fixed later.